-Management has determined that exploratory drilling, evaluation, development and related costs incurred which were capitalized have future economic benefits and are economically recoverable.
-Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit including geologic and metallurgic information, history of conversion of mineral deposits to proven and probable reserves, scoping and feasibility studies, accessible facilities, existing permits and life of mine plans.
+Management has determined that exploratory drilling, evaluation, development and related costs incurred which were capitalized have future economic benefits and are economically recoverable based on the current information available to the Corporation.
+Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit including geologic and metallurgic information, history of defining mineral resources, economic studies, and existing permits.